Rochester Epidemiology Project

 Funded by the National Institutes of Health since 1966, the Rochester Epidemiology Project plays an important role in understanding population health.
 Using medical records information, researchers can identify what causes diseases and how patients with certain conditions respond to surgery, medication or other interventions.
 Information from the REP can even help predict what the future might include for patients with specific diseases or medical conditions.

 The REP medical records-linkage system has become a treasured resource for many researchers and has played a key role in many long-term research initiatives.
-The REP supports 23 federally funded research projects.
+The REP supports more than 30 federally funded research projects.

 Visit the Rochester Epidemiology Project website for more information.